avanzosc/odoo-addons/sale_order_create_event/README.rst

   "Generate procurement-task", and is one recursive product, necessary sessions are automatically generated.
 These sessions will be associated with the corresponding task.
-* You can recalculate the sessions from project task form
+* You can recalculate the sessions from project task form.
+* To register partners in events, the partner should not be my company, not a customer, and not a supplier.

 Credits
 =======